seanksullivan/ollama-openai-client/RAG-README.md

 This project now includes RAG capabilities that allow the AI to query a Pinecone vector database for relevant documents before generating responses.

+## Prerequisites

+- Node.js (v18 or higher)
+- Ollama installed and running locally
+- A model pulled in Ollama (e.g., llama2)
+- Pinecone account and API credentials

 ## Features

 - **Toggle RAG**: Enable/disable RAG functionality with a simple checkbox